 The digital transformation of life has fundamentally changed human behavior.
 Our habits and perceptions are increasingly shaped by our everyday experiences with technology.
 Over time, these experiences have created new sets of assumptions that guide the routines of human life.

-This change requires business to develop a coherent understanding of the culturally salient signs and symbols that guide consumers navigating digital spaces, the social values driving them to make decisions, and the relationships, networks, and social environments through which meaning is created, shared, and altered.
-Market research can aid in providing digital consumer behavior insights.
+This change requires businesses to develop a coherent understanding of the culturally salient signs and symbols that guide consumers navigating digital spaces, the social values driving them to make decisions, and the relationships, networks, and social environments through which meaning is created, shared, and altered.
+Market research aids in providing digital consumer behavior insights.

 For example, the rapid growth of influencer marketing requires an understanding of social networks and how meaning is shared through them.